 With views of the city skyline, Warringah Bowls in Mosman is just like the bowlo you visited for grandad’s birthday last year.
 But with more oysters.
 And colder beer.
 Get the gang together and head here this weekend—you know you want to.

 Longueville Sporting Club

 For only $12 a punter, this barefoot bowlo has us hooked.
 Play a few rounds to determine the champ and head inside to the Gymea Grill for a solid steak dinner with some crispy fries.
 You know what to do team—it’s time to gather your crew.

 South Cronulla Bowling Club

 A quick walk from the beach, South Cronulla Bowling Club is a great spot for a post-swim barefoot bowls session.
 Make sure you stop over on a Friday night for their BBQ with steaks, kebabs and sausages.
 Now, that’s an Aussie summer session.

 Taren Point Bowling Club

 Who can pass up the chance for a classic sausage sanga and barefoot bowls package?
 For only $20 per person, at Taren Point Bowling Club you and your mates can bowl in style with a sizzle awaiting your win (or loss).
 Brush up on your aim because it’s going down.

 Bondi Bowling Club

 Bondi Bowling Club has become the unlikely hit of the Eastern Suburbs—this 80-year-old institution has welcomed a new generation keen to hit the bowling green and knock back beers in the sun.
 With a revamped menu featuring oysters and share plates, plus your regular steak and schnitzel fare, Bondi Bowls may just be your new regular.
 They even host live music on Thursday nights.

 Clovelly Bowling & Recreation Club

-We’re calling it—this bowlo has the best view in Sydney, maybe even the whole state.
+We’re calling it—this is the bowlo with the best view in Sydney, maybe even the whole state.
 You’ve probably seen your mates snap sweet pics at this iconic bowling location because the view involves uninterrupted ocean vistas from the cliffs of Clovelly.
 For a perfect Sunday arvo, Clovelly Bowling Club will only charge you a cheeky $15 to play and they even have a BBQ where you can cook up your own meaty feast.

 Petersham Bowling Club